mosra/m.css/doc/documentation/python.rst

 ======================= =======================================================

-Each template is passed all configuration values from the `Configuration`_ table as-is, together with a :py:`FILENAME`, as above.
+Each template is passed all configuration values from the `Configuration`_ table as-is, together with an :py:`URL`, as above.
 The navigation tree is provided in an :py:`index` object, which has the following properties:

 .. class:: m-table m-fullwidth